NicholasR77/meal_tracker/README.md

 # meal_tracker
-This application is a web-based application for tracking the nutrional value of your meals.
+This application is a web-based application for tracking the nutritional value of your meals.
 It does so by letting you create an account, add any number of items to the application and, afterwards, creating a meal with those items.